IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 LineType           Line type {AC, DC, Transformer, Converter}
 Voltage            Line voltage (e.g., 400, 220 kV, 220/400 kV if transformer).
 Used only for plotting purposes  kV LossFactor         Transmission losses equal to the line flow times this factor                                  p.u.
-Resistance         Resistance (not used in the plain version)                                                    p.u.
+Resistance         Resistance (not used in the this version)                                                     p.u.
 Reactance          Reactance.
 Lines must have a reactance different from 0 to be considered                      p.u.
-Susceptance        Susceptance (not used in the plain version)                                                   p.u.
+Susceptance        Susceptance (not used in the this version)                                                    p.u.
-AngMax             Maximum angle difference (not used in the plain version)                                      º AngMin             Minimum angle difference (not used in the plain version)                                      º Tap                Tap changer (not used in the plain version)                                                   p.u.
+AngMax             Maximum angle difference (not used in the this version)                                       º AngMin             Minimum angle difference (not used in the this version)                                       º Tap                Tap changer (not used in the this version)                                                    p.u.
-Converter          Converter station (not used in the plain version)                                             Yes/No TTC                Total transfer capacity (maximum permissible thermal load) in forward  direction              MW TTCBck             Total transfer capacity (maximum permissible thermal load) in backward direction              MW SecurityFactor     Security factor to consider approximately N-1 contingencies.
+Converter          Converter station (not used in the this version)                                              Yes/No TTC                Total transfer capacity (maximum permissible thermal load) in forward  direction              MW TTCBck             Total transfer capacity (maximum permissible thermal load) in backward direction              MW SecurityFactor     Security factor to consider approximately N-1 contingencies.
 NTC = TTC x SecurityFactor       p.u.